Kidsunbo/reddish_hermit/README.md

 ## Usage
 ### Conan
-`reddish_hermit` uses `conan` as its package manager and use one custom repository to hold the package.
-So installing this library only requires one extra command:
+`reddish_hermit` uses `conan` as its package manager, and provided as a conan package as well.
+So you could just use `conan` to install the package.

+Download the source code into your folder and enter to the root of the source code.

 ```
-conan remote add kie-kies https://conan.cloudsmith.io/kie/kies/
+conan create .
 ```

 and then add